 A range of images, whether still or moving, possessed digitally or physically, have been prohibited as ‘extreme pornography’ under section 63 of Criminal Justice and Immigration Act 2008.
-The Government’s explanatory note and official advice can be found here.
+The Government issued an explanatory note and the CPS guidance plus sentencing advice.

 Images must satisfy four tests: